|

 to

-(whether you read the oldest or newest comments
+help remember your preferences on a site (whether you read the oldest or newest comments

 first; the volume on the video player)